-The Western IPM Center creates IPM solutions by funding research and extension efforts through our annual grant and signature programs and by doing research in-house.
+The Western IPM Center creates IPM solutions and resources by funding research through our annual grant and signature programs and by doing research in-house.

-Our funding supported 10 new IPM projects in 2017, including school IPM training in Wyoming, sudden oak death preparedness in tribal land, soil solarization in the Pacific Northwest, IPM for hemp in Colorado, a regional bed bug work group and others.
+With our funding, we supported 10 new IPM projects in 2017, including school IPM training in Wyoming, sudden oak death preparedness in tribal land, soil solarization in the Pacific Northwest, IPM for hemp in Colorado, a region-wide bed bug work group and others.
 They are still working.
-We did get some final reports from 2016 grantees last year and here are highlights:
+We did get final reports from some 2016 grantees last year.
+Here are highlights:

 David Gent of the USDA Agricultural Research Service sampled powdery mildew in hops and created a model to predict disease spread.
-Grower interviews show that 88 percent changed cultural practices and on average growers reduced annual fungicide applications from 5.5 to 3.4 by using the areawide approach.
+Grower interviews show that 88 percent changed cultural practices and growers on average reduced annual fungicide applications from 5.5 to 3.4 by using the areawide approach.